adulau/the-art-of-pivoting/book/README.md

 You should have received a copy of the license along with this work.
 If not, see [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/).

+[^versioned]: This book is versioned in a Git repository, and the date refers to the current version.
+As the book is a living document, it evolves through new contributions and updates whenever new insights, techniques, or noteworthy topics related to pivoting, data points, or correlation are discovered or refined.
 [^warning-list]: [MISP Warning Lists](https://github.com/MISP/misp-warninglists) are used to inform MISP users—and tools relying on the same standards—about data points that may generate false positives or require additional contextual awareness during analysis.
 [^misp-standard]: MISP published standards are described [https://www.misp-standard.org/standards/](https://www.misp-standard.org/standards/).
 [^sdhash]: [https://github.com/sdhash/sdhash](https://github.com/sdhash/sdhash) [Evaluating Similariy Digests: A Study of TLSH, ssdeep, and sdhash Against Common File Modifications](https://dzone.com/articles/similarity-digests-tlsh-ssdeep-sdhash-benchmark) shows the diversity of similary digests/fuzzing hashing and the difficulty to find the perfect one even for a single task such as classifying malware binaries.
 [^collision-md5]: [Fast Collision Attack on MD5](https://eprint.iacr.org/2006/104) presents an improved attack algorithm to find two-block collisions of the hash function MD5.